 Conclusion

-A Cane Corso's health and well-being depend on its owner's ability to recognize and manage the dog's weight.
-A dog's life expectancy can be increased, and its quality of life can be improved if its weight is kept at a healthy level.
+A Cane Corso’s health and well-being depend on its owner’s ability to recognize and manage the dog’s weight.
+A dog’s life expectancy can be increased, and its quality of life can be improved if its weight is kept healthy.

 The approach for weight management may require regular monitoring and changes.
 In addition, cane corso owners should collaborate closely with their veterinarians to guarantee the method's efficacy and safety.
 Cane Corsos can have a long, happy, and healthy life with the help of effective weight control measures, allowing them to spend more time with their owners.